 This means, coming up with a solid financial plan requires doing some homework—both on your part and the part of your CFP® professional.

 From examining your current situation, to setting goals, to deciding how to measure your progress, a CFP® professional is uniquely qualified to take you through the financial planning process and assist in building your personal holistic roadmap.

-The six steps in our process are:
+The seven steps in our process are:

-Above all else, you should have confidence that whichever financial planner you choose is competent and ethical.
-Financial planners earn CFP® certification by meeting education, examination, experience and ethics requirements.
+Above all else, you should have confidence that the financial planner you choose is competent and ethical.
+Financial planners earn CFP® certification by meeting education, examination, experience, and ethics requirements.
 In addition to delivering general financial planning services, many financial planners are also registered as investment advisors or hold insurance or securities licenses that allow them to buy or sell products.